 When can a composite dental filling be used for?

 - Decayed tooth (i.e. cavity)

 - Chipped or broken teeth

 How it’s done

 Dr. Pickett will numb the area where the filling is going to be placed prior to beginning any work on the affected tooth.
 Once the numbness is in full effect, Dr. Pickett will remove any and all decayed portions within the tooth.
 Once the decayed area is removed, he will place a substance to open the pores of the teeth to maximize the bond between the filling and the tooth, then hardened and cured using a special light.
-Once cleaned, Dr. Tyson Pickett will fill the cavity within the tooth using the composite filling in layers until complete
+Once cleaned, Dr. Tyson Pickett, DDS FAGD will fill the cavity within the tooth using the composite filling in layers until complete

 After the dentist numbs the area where the filling is going to be placed, he will remove any decayed portions.
 A substance is then applied to help open up the pores of your teeth for a stronger bond, and hardened and cured with a special light.
 Once complete, the filling is applied in thin layers to slowly form the complete filling.
 After the composite has hardened, the filling will be smoothened and polished to comfortably fit your bite.

 Composite fillings last about 6 years, which is half the time on average of an amalgam filling.
 This can vary depending upon use and dental healthcare habits.